Stagira (ancient city)

+History

 Stagira was founded in 655 BC by Ionian settlers from Andros.
 Xerxes I of Persia occupied it in 480 BC.
 The city later joined the Delian League, led by Athens, but left in 424 BC: as a result, the Athenian demagogue Cleon laid siege to it in 422 BC.
 However, Cleon was a poor strategist and his conduct of the siege was very inefficient: so much so that the ancient Greek comedy writer Aristophanes satirised him in the play The Knights.
 Cleon died in the same year, in the battle of Amphipolis.
 Later, during the Peloponnesian War, Stagira sided with Sparta against the Athenians.

 In 348 BC, Philip II of Macedon occupied and destroyed the city.
 In return for Aristotle's tutoring of his son Alexander, Philip later rebuilt the city and resettled the old city's inhabitants.
 Many new structures were built at this time, including an aqueduct, two shrines to Demeter, and many houses.

-Tradition has it that the natives of Stageira transferred Aristotle's relics to the city, buried it there, and founded a festival in his honour which was called “Aristoteleia”.
+Tradition has it that the natives of Stageira transferred Aristotle's relics to the city, buried it there, and founded a festival in his honour which was called "Aristoteleia".

+Much later, the Danish archaeologist Karl Frederik Kinch made several explorations of Chalkidiki in 1886, and he identified the site of Stagira based on ancient descriptions of it.